 I'm Anand, a graduate student living in Montréal, QC, with my wife and daughter, working on a PhD in management at the Desautels Faculty of Management, McGill University.
-This is my second PhD.
-The first one was in Disease Ecology from the Population Biology, Ecology and Evolution program at Emory University.
+I have a PhD in Disease Ecology from the Population Biology, Ecology and Evolution program at Emory University.
 Between the two PhDs, I was a technology consultant with Accenture, based out of Atlanta, GA.

-Sensing both evolving interests and a need for economic stability, I decided to leave my long-followed academic path.
+Evolving interests and needs took me away from the academic path.
 I joined Accenture as an analytics consultant just around the time that corporate data science was emerging as a powerful idea and economic force- early in the hype cycle of Big Data and AI and digital tranformation.
 Over the years I embedded in a number of large organizations, as my skills were mostly needed in large multi-site/enterprise technology implementations.
 Initially, my role was that of a data scientist, which involved primary research and construction of production-ready predictive algorithms.
-At Accenture, I also was encouraged to broaden my interests, and I evolved into the role of a "full stack" enterprise digital transformation consultant, taking on more strategic roles in deal-shaping, technology and process design, and organizational evaluation and remediation.
+I evolved into the role of a "full stack" enterprise digital transformation consultant, taking on more strategic roles in deal-shaping, technology and process design and evaluation in addition to the computational work.

 Consulting in the frequently disrupted and therefore constantly changing worlds of communications, media and technology in North America allowed me to observe a wide variety of organizations and settings, in my capacity as a change agent.
-The "PhD" after my name and my - dare I say - easygoing and boundary-spanning manner allowed to blend in to sales/service centers, IT departments, and C-suite offices alike
+The PhD after my name and my - dare I say - "easygoing interdisciplinarity" allowed me to blend in to sales/service centers, IT departments, and C-suite offices alike.

-Curiousity piqued, I developed a 2-year plan to transition my lifestyle back to that of an academic so that I may make sense of it all, and hopefully create new and generative knowledge.
+Curiousity piqued, and with a head full of atheoretical soup, I decided to transition my life stage back to that of a student, so that I may make sense of it all, and hopefully create new and generative knowledge.
 Which brings us to September 2019 and the Desautels Faculty of Managment, McGill University, Montreal, where I began to earn my second PhD, this time in management and organizational studies.

-I have a lifelong obsession with collecting and classifying bits of knowledge, particularly tacit knowledge.
-I believe this particular type of knowlege is obtained by embodied doing.
-So I "do" a lot of things.
+I think of myself as a sort of reference librarian.
+I have a lifelong obsession with collecting and classifying bits of knowledge.
+The type of knowledge I enjoy the most is obtained by doing.
+So I do a lot of things.
 Often with my hands.
-The result is... the best way I can describe it is a sort of odd compulsion to learn new cognitive and motor skills, and a lot of knowledge detritus.
+The result is... a lot of knowledge detritus.

 I have done these things and therefore I can and would like to engage at least somewhat intelligently in these kinds of things with you.